-A. The City and the Contractor have the right to terminate the Agreement with cause upon written notice effective immediately, and without cause upon twenty (20) days' prior written notice to the other party.
+A. Either party has the right to terminate the Agreement with cause upon written notice effective immediately, and without cause upon twenty (20) days' prior written notice to the non-terminating party.
 However, nothing herein shall be construed as giving the Contractor the right to perform Services under this Agreement beyond the time when such Services become unsatisfactory to the Director.